eclipse-ditto/ditto-examples/payload-mapping-testing/README.md

 ### ByteBuffer.js & Long.js

 Ditto provides the feature of using the `bytebuffer.js` and `long.js` library inside the JavaScript payload mapping.
-If you want to use them, you can adjust the `MappingFunctionTestCase` like so:
+If you want to use them, you can adjust the `MappingFunctionTestCase` like shown in the following snippet:

 ```java
     // with bytebuffer.js